kaotisk-hund/python-cjdns-peering-tools/README.md

 ## `peers.json`
 File with peering information.

-Can be used with https://github.com/hyperboria/peers
+You can use https://github.com/hyperboria/peers to generate `peers.json`